Rozen Maiden: Original work

 In March 2008, Peach-Pit published a one-shot titled lit.
 'How to Make a Girl' (少女のつくり方, Shōjo no Tsukurikata) in the 16th issue of Weekly Young Jump.
 In the following issue, a serialization for Rozen Maiden was announced.
 Serialization began in Weekly Young Jump's 20th issue in April 2008 until its conclusion in the issue 8 in January 2014.
 The second series was published under the katakana for Rozen Maiden, and is a sequel to the first series.
 The series has been localized in other languages such as Italian, French, and Chinese.
 Peach-Pit also published a one-shot in the October 2013 issue of Ribon which focuses on the Rozen Maidens' past.

+In June 2024, Seven Seas Entertainment announced that they licensed the series and the sequel manga; they released them in seven omnibus collector's edition volumes.

 Media adaptations

 Anime

 Rozen Maiden was adapted into an anime, produced by Tokyo Broadcasting System and animated by Nomad.
 It premiered on Tokyo Broadcasting System and was broadcast between October 7, 2004, and December 23, 2004.
 It was also broadcast on RKB Mainichi Broadcasting, Mainichi Broadcasting System, BS-i, and Kids Station.
 Pony Canyon released the series in six DVDs and a box set.
 Geneon USA localized the series for North America and released it on three DVD volumes.
 In 2008, Funimation gained distribution rights from Geneon and released a box collection of the series.
 Sentai Filmworks licensed the series in 2011 and included it in the Rozen Maiden: The Complete Collection DVD box release.
 Sentai also made the series available for streaming on networks such as Anime Network and Crunchyroll.
 MVM Films distributed the series in the United Kingdom.

 The second series, Rozen Maiden: Träumend (ローゼンメイデン トロイメント, Rōzen Meiden Toroimento), was first announced in March 2005 and is a continuation of the previous series.
 It premiered on Tokyo Broadcasting System and was broadcast between October 20, 2005, and January 26, 2006.
 It was also broadcast on Mainichi Broadcasting System, Chubu-Nippon Broadcasting, BS-i, and Kids Station.
 Pony Canyon released the series in six DVDs and a box set.
 As for the first series, Geneon USA localized the series for North America and released the first volume before closing all DVD distribution in September 2007.
 Following Funimation acquiring the distribution rights, Funimation released the series in three DVD volumes and later, released a box set for the series.
 Funimation later released a box set which included the first series and Träumend on May 4, 2010.
 Sentai Filmworks later licensed the series in 2011 and included it in the Rozen Maiden: The Complete Collection DVD box release.
 Sentai made the series available for streaming on networks such as Anime Network and Crunchyroll.
 MVM Films distributed the series in the United Kingdom.